Source: Courtesy of Wikimedia Commons

 AMIOT (Amyot) DE VINCELOTTE, CHARLES-JOSEPH, navigator, naval lieutenant, militia commander, seigneur; b.
-23 March 1665 at Quebec, son of Charles Amiot* and Geneviève de Chavigny; buried 9 May 1735 in the same town.
+21 March 1665 at Quebec, son of Charles Amiot* and Geneviève de Chavigny; d.
+8 May 1735 at Quebec and was buried there the following day.

 When Governor Frontenac died in 1698, two of the colony’s officers, Rigaud de Vaudreuil and Callière, aspired to succeed him.
 Each wished to be the first to notify the court of the governor’s death and to seek the nomination.
 During the winter of 1698–99 Amiot was charged with this mission by Rigaud de Vaudreuil and Champigny, while Augustin Le Gardeur de Courtemanche was chosen for the same purpose by Callière.
 A race took place between the two emissaries, each wishing to be the first at court.
 Amiot de Vincelotte was the last to arrive, although only a few hours after Courtemanche, and Callière was granted the governor generalship.